 8. Kitt Peak National Observatory

-Holding on to the largest collection of telescopes, Kitt Peak National Observatory is one of the best places to explore.
+Holding on to the largest collection of telescopes, Kitt Peak National Observatory is one of the best places to visit in Arizona to explore.
 It sits on the apex of the 7000-foot Quinlan Mountains.
-It's just 25 minutes' drive away from the base, boasting the most stunning views of Arizona.
+It's just 25 minutes drive away from the base, boasting the most stunning views of Arizona.

 However, the telescopes in the Nightly Observing Program seems to be the most intriguing when you could gaze at the starlit sky over the desert and several shooting comets.
 Except for monsoon, this program can be attended every night.
 There are various food vending areas owned by the locals.
 You may request them to offer you a night lunch.